Gordae/CaneOS/README.md

 How To Install

 * Download The Contents From This Page. https://github.com/Gordae/CaneOS/archive/master.zip
-* Extract The Contents Of CaneOS-master.zip.
+* Extract CaneOS-Master.zip To C:\CaneOS
 * Open Pycharm, If You Don't Have Pycharm, Install It From This Page. https://www.jetbrains.com/pycharm/download You Will Need A Jetbrains Account.
 * Import CaneOS Into Pycharm.
-* Install Colorama.
+* Install Colorama With This Command In The Pycharm Terminal: pip install colorama
 * Your Are Ready!
 Go Have Fun Messing With CaneOS!